 Arthramid® Vet, a 2.5% PAAG, is manufactured by Contura A/S, Denmark.
 It is produced by a patented technology called In-line Cross-Linking Technology (ILX Technology), forcing water molecules between the cross- linked polymers of polyacrylamide (CAS No. 9003-05-8), that provides the gel with exceptional molecular stability and the ability to retain its viscoelastic properties in situ.
 Arthramid® Vet is hydrophilic, due to its chemical structure, and has an irreversible and steady-state backbone, with lightly bound water molecules that can interchange with water molecules of surrounding tissue.

 The human equivalent hydrogel was first approved and CE-marked in Europe in 2001 for soft tissue augmentation in humans.
 Having undergone extensive analysis for safety, efficacy, toxicology, and manufacturing, Arthramid® Vet was first approved by regulators in New Zealand in mid 2019 for veterinary treatment of joint lameness in horses.
-Australia soon followed in early 2020, and the FDA in the United States approved the product in the middle of 2020.
+Australia soon followed in early 2020, and in the United States the product has been available since the middle of 2020.
 Contura’s 2.5% PAAG’s are now approved for multiple uses across both veterinary and human medical fields in multiple countries and jurisdictions around the world.

 Arthramid® Vet 2.5% polyacrylamide hydrogel is proven to be a stable, non-degradable, cross-linked hydrogel with 2.5% wt-% dry matter.
 Each batch is analysed for consistency and compliance with product specification including narrow tolerances of elasticity modulus, pH, impurities and degradation products from the polymerization reaction before batch release.